fabio-ge/py_tutorials/README.md

 	return mid if lista[mid] == search_value else (bs(lista,search_value,low,mid-1) if 	lista[mid] > search_value else bs(lista,search_value,mid+1,high))
 ```

 The previous if, elif, else multi rows statement has been translated in a single row.
 Pretty concise but, as you easily see, not really a readable piece of code.
-This is why i don't recommend this style except for entertainment purposes.
+This is why I don't recommend this style except for entertainment purposes, or for tiny pieces of code like assignments.
 So, with this purposes in mind, let's continue.
 Ready?
 Sure?
 Really?
-Ok, you wanted it.
-Take this one.
+Ok, your fault, not mine.

 ```python
 def bs(lista,search_value,low,high):
 	return -1 if low > high else ((low + ((high-low)//2)) if lista[low + ((high-low)//2)] == search_value else (bs(lista,search_value,low,(low + ((high-low)//2))-1) if 	lista[low + ((high-low)//2)] > search_value else bs(lista,search_value,(low + ((high-low)//2))+1,high)))
 ```

-If you see more than one line i assure you that is only for visualization.
+If you see more than one line I assure you that is only for visualization.
 This is a one line piece of code but... wait a minute.
 You are a liar.
 What about the line with def bs...:?
 May be you don't believe me, but i can shrink also that line.
 I need only a new concept: lambda function.
 Lambda function is a way to create an anonymous function on the fly.
 The simplest explanation is this.
 If you must declare a fuction, instead of doing this:
 ```python